 There are 81 days left until Christmas Day, and 50 days until Thanksgiving.
 Not sure why, but this gives me a wee bit of anxiety.
 I always try to prepare in advance for the holidays, but some years I simply drop the ball in my planning efforts.
-Although I’m not where I want to be by this time of year, I still have plenty of time to get organized for the upcoming season.
-Today I’m sharing tips to help you get a head start, so you can focus on what truly matters and avoid unnecessary holiday stress.
+Although I’m not quite where I want to be this time of year, I know I still have plenty of time to get organized for this upcoming holiday season.
+Today I’m sharing tips to help you get a head start.
+I find that early planning helps me avoid unnecessary holiday stress so I can focus on what truly matters.

 5 Ways to Prevent Holiday Stress

 1. Shop early

 You don’t have to wait until Black Friday to snag great deals on Christmas gifts.
 For example, if you have to shop for 7 family members, you have plenty of time to spread that out over the next couple of months.
 Simply purchase one gift per week, and you’ll be done by the time Thanksgiving rolls around.
 If you have more people on your list, try to purchase 2-3 gifts per week and you’ll still have plenty of time to enjoy a shopping-free holiday season.